-Recently, the federal government entered a partial shutdown on January 20, 2018, due to a lack of appropriations.
-Although Congress was able to effectuate a temporary resolution to the funding issue this past week, yet another government shut remains a looming possibility in February of 2018.
+Recently, the federal government entered a shutdown.
 The Occupational Health and Safety Administration (OSHA), the Occupational Safety & Health Review Commission, and the Department of Labor Office of the Soliticitor are among the agencies that are detrimentally effected during partial government shutdowns.

 OSHA’s staffing levels drop from 1,934 to approximately 372 active employees during a government shutdown.
 OSHA can continue to function on matters of emergencies by responding to serious emergencies and fatalities.
 Employers should be aware that OSHA will continue to issue citations for cases in which the 6-month statute of limitations will expire.
 However, normal OSHA inspection activities will not occur.

 The biggest impact on OSHA for partial government shutdowns is felt at the local area office level.
 At each of the ninety-three (93) area offices for OSHA, the skeletal staff will include the Area Director, one Senior Certified Safety and Health Professional, one Industrial Hygiene Specialist, and perhaps one administrative support person.
 With such depleted number of staff at the area offices, OSHA will not be able to carry on its normal day-to-day functions, including most of its enforcement activity.
 There will be no compliance officers to perform either planned or surprise inspections, and most likely there will not be anyone to answer the phones at the area offices.